 Nope!
 For most cleaning jobs, all you need is a gentle soap and a new, soft toothbrush.
-Never use metal tools or harsh equipment to clean your ring as this can both scratch your diamond or unintentionally loosen prongs on your setting.
+Never use metal tools or harsh equipment to clean your ring, as this can both scratch your diamond and unintentionally loosen prongs on your setting.

 What Metal Will Look Like New, Longer?